Studies may have found key to peanut allergies

 Food-related allergies have been on the rise for years.
 Some kids have mild reactions and, for some, peanut allergies are life-threatening.
 According to the Centers for Disease Control and Prevention (CDC), food allergies among children increased by 18 percent between 1997 and 2007, and food-related allergic reactions have become the most common cause of anaphylaxis in community health settings.

-Researchers at the Murdoch Childrens Research Institute in Australia report that they may have taken the first steps to finding a treatment for this common allergy.
+Researchers at the Murdoch Childrens Research Institute in Australia report that they have taken the first few steps to finding a treatment for this common allergy.
+A new 2017 study shows that two-thirds of the 48 children enrolled in a small clinical trial who received an experimental immunotherapy treatment were cured of their allergy, and the results lasted for four years.

+“These children had been eating peanut freely in their diet without having to follow any particular program of peanut intake in the years after treatment was completed,” lead researcher Professor Mimi Tang said in a press release.
+The results suggest "the exciting possibility that tolerance is a realistic target for treating food allergy.
+This is a major step forward in identifying an effective treatment to address the food allergy problem in Western societies,” Tang said.

+Tang is an immunologist and an allergist who developed a new treatment that combines probiotics with peanut oral immunotherapy (PPOIT).
+Instead of avoiding peanuts, people with such an allergy take the peanut-protein-laced probiotic to gradually develop a tolerance to peanuts.

 Peanuts plus probiotics

-In a clinical trial, 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
+The results are a follow-up to a 2015 clinical trial from the same researchers in Australia, where 28 children with peanut allergies were given daily doses of the probiotic Lactobacillus rhamnosus in combination with peanut protein.
 The amount of probiotic stayed the same while the dose of peanut protein increased over time until the children were receiving two grams a day.

 By the end of the trial, more than 80 percent of the children who received treatment (and not the placebo) were able to include peanuts in their diet.

-"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” said lead researcher professor Mimi Tang of the findings.
+"In the study the combined delivery of probiotic and oral immunotherapy was a safe and effective treatment for peanut allergy,” said Tang of the findings.
 “However it is important to point out that this treatment must be only be given under close medical supervision as we are giving peanut[s] to children who are allergic to peanut[s], and children did have allergic reactions.
 Nevertheless, the likelihood of success was high — if nine children were given probiotic and peanut therapy, seven would benefit."

 Tang added, "It appears that we have been able to modify the allergic response to peanut such that the immune system produces protective responses rather than a harmful response to the peanut protein."

-Note: This story was originally written in February 2015 and has been updated with new information.